 2. Being in nature for most of the day, every day.

 Appreciating the wildflowers, butterflies, caterpillars, buds, grass, moss, birds.
-Being present with the wind, rain and sun.
+Feeling the wind, rain and sun.

 3. Seeing villages appear in the distance and slowly walking toward them.